Ann Bilansky: Reaction from the press

 Throughout Ann's entire trial and execution, the St. Paul Pioneer and Democrat focused heavily on her gender.
-She was heavily criticized for her “lack of marital virtue,” and at times the press was more focused on Bilansky's adultery than on her decision commit murder.
+She was heavily criticized for her “lack of marital virtue,” and at times the press was more focused on Bilansky's adultery than on her decision to commit murder.
 The Democrat also criticized other women for their eagerness to watch the execution.
 The day after the execution, the Democrat grew tired of the story, stating that it hoped to never have to report about Bilansky or the execution ever again.

 In popular culture

 Ann Bilansky's trial and execution was the basis for Jeffrey Hatcher's stage play, A Piece of Rope, which premiered in St. Paul in March 2000.